jayjojayson/githubpulseradar/README.md

 ## GitHub Token

+It is free and you only need a Token, if refresh a lot your Stats.
-Create a token at https://github.com/settings/tokens (no special permissions needed for public repos).
+Then create a token at https://github.com/settings/tokens (no special permissions needed for public repos).

-## License

-MIT